mbasaglia/glaxnimate/docs/docs/contributing/code/misc.md

     * go back to 4.
 6. build the `release_1` target, this builds the `release` branch
 7. Wait for CI to complete
-7. build the `release_2` target, this creates the release on gitlab and copies bintray artifacts
+7. In the tag pipeline, manually run the `release` job
 8. Wait for CI to complete
 9. New release should be ready at <https://gitlab.com/mattbas/glaxnimate/-/releases>
 10. Run `./deploy/release_check.py` or `make release_check` to check the release is ok